mennooo/apex-modular-js/README.md

 Examples:
 - 1: Load nessecary files in page, put code inside dynamic action (not recommended)
 - 2: Encapsulate pNotify in kscope.message module, put code in p2.js file (a bit better)
-- 3: Encapsulate kscope.message module in dynamic action plugin, add dynamic action to page 3 (prefered solution)
+- 3: Encapsulate kscope.message module in dynamic action plugin, add dynamic action to page 3 (preferred solution)
 - 4: Encapsulate kscope.message module inside keyboardShortcuts module (advanced usage)

 In example 4, it's not longer needed to include the message module in the `config.json` because it will be bundled as part of the keyboardShortcuts module.
 Feel free to test this out.